Skincare

 Is Mugwort Safe?

 Many people lean more toward natural ingredients, but natural products are not always safe!
-And when dealing with an ingredient like Mugwort, it’s essential to consider your skin’s sensitivities and the product’s formulation.
+When dealing with an ingredient like Mugwort, it’s essential to consider your skin’s sensitivities and the product’s formulation.

 Mugwort is generally safe, but it may cause allergic reactions in some people sensitive to chrysanthemums, daisies, or other plants in the Asteraceae and Compositae family.
 If you see your skin reacting negatively to the product, you can lessen its usage or stop using it entirely.